daveabrock/daveabrock.github.io/_posts/2019-09-30-how-to-rename-a-git-branch.markdown

 git checkout <my-branch-i-want-to-rename>
 ```

-Now that your branch is checked out, rename it bby using the `git branch` command:
+Now that your branch is checked out, rename it by using the `git branch` command:

 ```bash
 git branch -m <new-name-of-my-branch>